ppy/osu-wiki/news/2024/2024-02-09-osumania-7k-world-cup-2024-quarterfinals-recap.md

 China was by far one of biggest contenders for the podium, and their #2 seed placement should be enough proof of that.
 Despite that, nobody was going to expect a match as frenetic as this.
 Canada went hammer and tongs in their match and posed quite a challenge!

 Canada had a stronger edge on long note picks, whereas China was able to maintain an even scoreline thanks to the rice and hybrid picks.
 Despite that, China was able to gain a small advantage in [Lime - 8bit Adventure](https://osu.ppy.sh/beatmapsets/2126941#mania/4471249) by stealing Canada's pick.
-And right when China reached their match point going 5–3 against the Canadians, ::{ flag=CA }:: [Dale940](https://osu.ppy.sh/users/13847951) and ::{ flag=CA }:: [UmmmMrMoo](https://osu.ppy.sh/users/15314355) were able to control their nerves and get the match back to a tie!
+And right when China reached their match point going 5–3 against the Canadians, ::{ flag=CA }:: ::Dale940::{ user-id=13847951 } and ::{ flag=CA }:: ::UmmmMrMoo::{ user-id=15314355 } were able to control their nerves and get the match back to a tie!

 The match ended up being decided by [Kobaryo - Radical Jinja](https://osu.ppy.sh/beatmapsets/2126942#mania/4471250).
 Despite both teams fighting fiercely for the victory, China was able to better keep up with the physically and technically demanding tiebreaker.